johnwargo/eleventy-plugin-post-stats/readme.md

 * `avgCodeBlockCount`: The average number of code blocks per post for the selected year.
 * `avgParagraphCount`: The average number of paragraphs per post for the selected year.
 * `avgWordCount`" The average number of words per post for the selected year.
-* `postCount`: The total number of posts in the site
+* `postCount`: The total number of posts in the site for the year
+* `months`: An array of posts per month statistics for the selected year, each array element (in month order) stores both the month name and monthly post count: `( month: 'January', postCount: 23)`.

 Using that data, you can create a page in your site similar to the following (with better style and formatting, of course):